polterguy/magic.deploy/README.md

 In total there are _6 entries_ you need to change, and the email address needs to be a valid email address you own, and the domain needs to be a sub-domain you own where you want to run your Magic installation.
-Hold down the CTRL key and click X, then choose Y when nano asks you if you want to save the file after you have edited the file.
+When you are done editing the docker-compose.yml file, hold down the CTRL key and click X, then choose Y when nano asks you if you want to save the file after you have edited the file.
 When you are done with editing the _"docker-compose.yml"_ file, you can execute the following command in your terminal.

 ```
 docker network create nginx-proxy